• +1-703-684-6777

 www.skydrive2020.com

-Founded in July 2018, SkyDrive is an electric vertical takeoff and landing (eVTOL) company based in Toyota City, Japan.
+Founded in July 2018, SkyDrive Inc. is an electric vertical takeoff and landing (eVTOL) manufacturer based in Toyota City, Aichi Prefecture, Japan.
 Tomohiro Fukuzawa is the chief executive officer and Nobuo Kishi is the chief technology officer.
-(All photos and graphics, SkyDrive credit.)
+The mission of the company is to take the lead in the once-in-a-century mobility revolution to design and produce eVTOL passenger and air cargo aircraft for advanced air mobility (AAM).
+According to a SkyDrive article on April 6, 2023, its cumulative funding has now exceeded ¥15 billion yen.
+(All images: SkyDrive)

-The SD-XX prototype is a two passenger eVTOL and ground vehicle which has a flying cruise speed of 100 km/h (62 mph) and flight range of 20 km (12 miles).
+The SD-XX prototype is a two passenger eVTOL concept design aircraft and ground vehicle which has an estimated flying cruise speed of 100 km/h (62 mph) and flight range of 20 km (12 miles).
 The driving cruise speed is 60 km/h (37 mph) with a driving range 20-30 km (12-19 miles).
 As battery technology increases, the range and duration of the vehicle will increase.

 SkyDrive started uncrewed test flights in December 2018.
 In the spring of 2020, the company has confirmed it has been flight testing its full scale eVTOL prototype using pilots since December 2019 through March 2020.
 Since flight testing began in 2018, the company has clocked a grand total of flying over 1,000 crewed and uncrewed prototype flights.
 The flight testing has verified the aircraft can be controlled and be stabilized in gusty wind conditions.
 After the company is satisfied with this round of flight testing, they will build another full scale prototype for more flight tests with crewed and uncrewed flights.

-SkyDrive forsees their flying car to be marketed as a ride-sharing Air Taxi service for Urban Air Mobility and also sold to individuals as a personal air vehicle.
+SkyDrive forsees their flying car to be marketed as a ride-sharing air taxi service for advanced air mobility and also sold to individuals as a personal air vehicle.
 In addition, the company see their aircraft extremely useful for emergency transportation and emergency services.
 The company is also developing a cargo drone for urban air cargo delivery.

 Specifications: